 While the campus and its buildings are impressive, it is the clock tower that symbolizes Withrow.
 Standing 114 feet high, it is the center of the entire school plan.
 Inside the tower are 110 steps leading to windows above the clock, where, on a clear day, one can see for miles.
 A clarion that taps the Westminster chimes was added in 1969.
 When active it played chimes every quarter hour and tunes at 3:00 p.m.
 This feature was removed during the 2008 refurbishing due to neighbor complaints about noise.
 The base of the tower bears an inscription from the book of Psalms, “So teach us to number our days that we may apply our hearts unto wisdom.”
 The inner workings and facings of the clock were restored by the Verdin Company (who origially installed the clocks in 1919) in 2008 at a cost of $56,000.
 The Alumni donated $46,000 towards the repairs.
 The clock lights and motors were replaced in 2017 at a cost of $17,000 funded by the Alumni.

 City engineers condemned the bridge as unsafe in 1980, but the Friends of Withrow coordinated the effort to raise $150,000 for its restoration.
 The restored bridge was rededicated in 1982 in honor of Nora Mae Nolan, a former English teacher.
 That led to the establishment of the Friends of Withrow in 1985.
-In 1995 that organization transitioned into Withrow Alumni, Inc. A second restoration of the bridge was completed in 2011 at a cost of $130,000 with $50,000 being provided by the Alumni.
+In 1995 that organization transitioned into Withrow Alumni, Inc., a 501(c)(3) nonprofit organization.
+A second restoration of the bridge was completed in 2011 at a cost of $130,000 with $50,000 being provided by the Alumni.
 In 1983 Withrow was listed on the National Register of Historic Places.
 An example of the historic nature of the building is reflected in the Rookwood fountain, outside the auditorium, which was donated by Richard K. Leblond in 1920.

 The new Gym was completed in 2006 with the first Withrow home basketball games held on campus since 1976.
 The facility holds 1,500 people.
-A fitness center with state of the art equipment and a weight room were established off the the old tunnel above what use to be the boys swimming pool.
+A fitness center with state of the art equipment and a weight room were established off the the old tunnel above what used to be the boys swimming pool.
 These facilities are not only used by the athletes but by all the students who must participate in the mandatory two years of gym class.
-Each student has a personal goal they must monitor.
+Each student has a personal goal they monitor online.
 The Alumni provide funding for maintaining the fitness center and weight room.
 The new band room is also off of the old tunnel (above the boys swimming pool).
 The alumni also support the band.
 There are now only two marching bands in all of CPS (Withrow and Walnut Hills).
 The new synthetic football field was donated by the Cincinnati Bengals ($250,000).
 There is a new score board, new lights (lights were first installed in the stadium in 1965) and new track (also available for community use).
 A new synthetic football field and track were installed in 2015, again paid for by the Bengals.
 The wrought iron gates at the entrance to the stadium were relocated from the entrance to the old Junior High.
-As part of the MLB all-star game in Cincinnati in 2015, MLB and the Reds provided $500,000 for the installation of a new baseball (boys) and sotfball (girls) field each with their own scoreboard.
+As part of the Major League Baseball’s all-star game in Cincinnati in 2015, MLB and the Reds provided $500,000 for the installation of a new baseball (boys) and sotfball (girls) field, each with their own scoreboard.
 The baseball field was dedicated to Withrow grad and Reds Hall of Fame player Ron Oester (’74).
 The Alumni contributed $42,000 toward the total cost.
 The fields and tennis courts are rented to the Cincinnati Recreation Commission for $1 per year and Withrow and Clark Montessori High School use the fields and CRC uses them during non-school hours/functions and they maintain them.

 In the school year 2002-2003 Withrow opened with three schools.
-The University School as a college preparatory school with 200 ninth graders, The International School (offering an International Baccalaureate degree – one of only three schools in Ohio offering IB at that time) for all four years and the Traditional School for 10th through 12th grades.
+The University High School as a college preparatory school with 200 ninth graders, The International School (offering an International Baccalaureate degree – one of only three schools in Ohio offering IB at that time) for all four years and the Traditional School for 10th through 12th grades.
 Each subsequent year, the University School added a class and the Traditional School lost a class.
 In the school year of 2011-2012 the remaining two schools were combined and named Withrow University High School.
 After an absence of forty plus years, the 2013-14 school year once again saw the presence of 7th and 8th graders on the Withrow campus.
-In 2016 the Alumni recovered the old Junior High wrough iron sign (removed in 1972).
+In 2016, the Alumni recovered the old Junior High wrought iron sign (removed in 1972).
 It was restored and installed on brick columns that mimic the original brick columns that it rested on. it was installed at the rear entrance to the Junior High wing of the north building.
 The Alumni paid the $14,000 cost of this project.

 In 2013 a Health Clinic was opened in the school to not only serve Withrow students but to serve other east side CPS schools and qualifying residents.
 It is operated and funded by the Cincinnati Health Department.
 In 2015 a Dental Clinic was opened in the old choir room to serve the same patients and is also operated and funded by the Health Department.
-The Alumni dontaed $3,000 toward the $75,000 cost of the project.
+The Alumni donataed $3,000 toward the $75,000 cost of the project.
 In 2014 Withrow joined the Eastern Cincinnati (athletic) Conference.

 Vince Stitzel ’59, Jack Cover ’59, Dave Blocksom ’68, Bob Linnenberg ’64, Bob Martin ’63, Violet Balastra and James T. Crawford